Newborn Essentials 2023: Your Ultimate Baby Checklist

 Pros

-• Available in a range of neutral fabric colours.
+• Available in a range of neutral fabric colours

-• A supportive design that helps you relax and unwind.
+• A supportive design that helps you relax and unwind

 Cons

-If you're an 'all the gear' shopper, it's likely you have a few newborn baby buys on your radar already, pieces of kit that your friends have waxed lyrical about, that you've saved on your Instagram feed, that have garnered their fair share of hype.
+If you're an 'all the gear' shopper, you likely have a few newborn baby buys on your radar already, pieces of kit that your friends have waxed lyrical about, that you've saved on your Instagram feed, that have garnered their fair share of hype.
 Whether pieces of tech designed to take the guesswork out of that newborn stage or nursery additions that perform and look Instagram-able too, these are all the newborn baby extras you may wish to snap up as well.

 DockATot Baby DockDockATot